henry2004y/VisAnaJulia/docs/src/man/guide.md

 I have encountered a very bad problem of corrupting binary *.vtu files.
 It turned out that the issue is the starting position of data is wrong because of the way I skip the header AUXDATA part.
 Sometimes the binary numbers may contain newline character that confuses the reader.
 It is now fixed.
 Later on the reading of the header part is completely rewritten to provide better support for a variety of Tecplot Ascii headers.

 I have already made a lot of mistakes by mixing the row-major and column-major codes.
 Explicitly list all the parts that require extra care!

-I have a new issue coming up with the interoperability with Python.
-I may need to split this package into pure IO and pure plotting to avoid the cross-dependency of Matplotlib.
-The idea is that PyPlot is only needed when I want to quickly scan through the data!

 As for the GUI development, GTK seems to be an ideal candidate.